What to expect?

 Yoga for Use in Clinical Settings

-Beth is a certified yoga instructor and is registered with Yoga Alliance (RYT 200).
+Beth is a certified yoga instructor.
 She is also certified as a Trauma Informed Yoga Therapist (TIYT) and a LifeForce Yoga (LFY) for Mood Management Practitioner.
 She is keenly interested in mind-body connections in the promotion of holistic well being and emotional regulation.
 Although the practice of yoga has been around for millenia, Western scientific research has only recently begun to demonstrate that yoga is effective in reducing emotional-dysregulation and cultivating self-awareness.

 Beth has studied with Amy Weintraub, author of Yoga for Depression and Yoga Skills for Therapists, and founder of the LFY Healing Institute.
 Beth was recently invited to the Sivananda Yoga Retreat in the Bahamas as an assistant teacher alongside Amy Weintraub and LFY Director, Rose Kress.
 She has also studied with Genevieve Yellin, a certified Yoga Therapist and founder of Sundara Yoga Therapy and the Founder/Director of The Overcome Anxiety Project, a 501(c)3 nonprofit organization that offers training to those who serve under-served communities.
 Genevieve is also credited with the development of the very successful OverComing Anxiety Clinic: A Natural & Holistic Approach.
 Beth has also been profoundly influenced by the work of David Emerson, author of the books Overcoming Trauma Through Yoga and Trauma Informed Yoga in Therapy.
 He teaches and conducts research in his role as Director of the Trauma Centre Yoga Program at Justice Resource Institute.
 Beth has taken the Trauma-Sensitive Yoga Training with David Emerson which is designed for individuals affected by complex trauma and dissociation.